 Joel Berg built his career around refusing a comforting lie.

-The lie is that hunger in the United States is a regrettable but basically natural condition, something to be softened by generosity and seasonal food drives but never really solved.
-Berg has been pushing against that story for years, and his stubbornness is what makes him worth keeping.
+The lie is that hunger in the United States is a regrettable but basically natural condition, something to be softened by generosity and seasonal food drives but never solved at the root.
+Berg has been pushing against that story for years, and his stubbornness is what makes him belong here.

 He is more than an organizer in the broad feel-good sense.
 He is an institutional anti-hunger strategist who keeps trying to connect moral urgency with program design, budgets, media pressure, and public embarrassment.